pdotsani/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Patrick San Juan]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 2, Tuesday, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Worked on an udemy course focusing on [React Redux](https://t.co/sqlA0Lh451)

 ### R1D2
+Continued working on the [React Redux](https://t.co/sqlA0Lh451) tutorial.
+This time, focusing on the package Redux Form.

+### R1D3
+Continued to work on [React Redux](https://t.co/sqlA0Lh451) course.
+Almost done!

+### R1D4
+Finished the section of the [React Redux](https://t.co/sqlA0Lh451) I was working on!
+Moving onto a side project where I can implement my new skills.

+### R1D5
+Started a new side project where I will use the marvel API to create an Encyclopedia of heros!

+### R1D6
+Continuing with the Marvel Encyclopedia.
+Using the demo app I built in the udemy course as reference, slowly bootstraping my project.

+### R1D7
+Messing around with lodash.
+Makes things alot simpler.
+Believe in abstractions for sure.

+### R1D6
+Taking the challenges of merging asynchronous calls into redux head on.

+### R1D7
+Redux is becoming a familiar friend.
+Must remind myself that the key to async calls functioning sometimes is patience.